 It’s great to get out and see the world while you’re young.
 Unfortunately, you will also never be so poor.
 Problem solved.
 Here are five frugal travel secrets to save you some yen, dinar, Euros—or whatever it is you’ll be spending.

-Look past the net.
-Travel Web sites promising a great deal abound, but an old-fashioned travel agent may save you more, especially if you’re going to an out-of-the-way location.
-I recently scored U.S.-Croatia airfare from a travel agent for about $350 than the best Internet fare.
+Travel websites, like Expedia promising a great deal are great, but an old-fashioned travel agent may save you more if you’re going to an out-of-the-way location.
+I recently scored U.S.-Croatia airfare from a travel agent for about $350 less than the best Internet fare.
 Check package deals in Sunday papers, too.
 Find a travel agent through the American Society of Travel Agents (ASTA).

-Skip the hotel.
 Hotels are way overpriced, don’t you think?
-If you don’t mind some creative sleeping arrangements, (remember Gonzo hanging upside down in a closet in A Muppet Christmas Carol?) consider camping, hostels, or couch surfing.
-Sure, you could stay with friends, but you could also hook up with strangers willing to share a sofa at CouchSurfing.com.
+If you don’t mind some creative sleeping arrangements consider camping, hostels, or couch surfing.
+Sure, you could stay with friends, but you could also connect with strangers willing to share a sofa at CouchSurfing.com.

 How do you save money when you travel?